rke12/poppulo-task/part1.md

 ---
 ## What was tested and how
----

 The API was manually tested using Postman to send GET, PUT, POST, and DEL requests to the given API.

 My approach for each of the request types was to first send a positive request, with the data that the API would successfully consume.
-AFter that I would change the data that was in the request, varying between letters, symbols and numbers and note the response returned (positive 200 response for the extreme majority despite my expectations of errors).
+After that I would change the data that was in the request, varying between letters, symbols and numbers and note the response returned (positive 200 response for the extreme majority despite my expectations of errors).
 I would then change parameters in the URI to see what would happen with unexpected parameters.
 In most instances of changing the URI a 405 method not allowed error was returned.

 Requests have been saved as a collection on Postman and can be sent on if needed.

 ---
 ## Retrospective on design and implementation phase
----

 From my point of view, after an exploratory testing session on the API, it's quite clear that there was a large breakdown in communication during the early phase of designing and implementation of the API, with very limited testing done, if any.